btclayer2/lnd-hub/docs/node-runner.docker.en.md

   After downloading, install Docker and open Docker Desktop.
 Wait until Docker is fully running.

-- install using the shell
+- Install using the shell

   - Window